Skip to content

 Node Eligibility:

-• Cannot be entry points: Router and Condition nodes
+• Cannot be entry points: Router node

-Why Router and Condition Can't Be Entry Points
+Why Router Can't Be Entry Point

 Setting an Entry Point